psrenergy/IARA.jl/docs/src/heuristic_bids.md

 \end{align}
 ```

-In the Virtual Reservoir approach, the energy stock of asset owner $i$ in virtual reservoir $r$ is used to calculate the participation $e_{r,i}$, which represents the proportion of the total energy stock that the asset owner controls.
+In the Virtual Reservoir approach, the energy account of asset owner $i$ in virtual reservoir $r$ is used to calculate the participation $e_{r,i}$, which represents the proportion of the total energy account that the asset owner controls.

 Using this participation factor, the asset owner $i$ can submit bid energy offers for segment $k$, which are based on the generation outputs $g^H_{j, \tau}(\omega)$ for all hydro units in the virtual reservoir and across all risk factors $F^{AO}(i)$ of the asset owner.
 The energy bid offer is scaled according to the asset owner's participation factor, $e_{r,i}$, in the virtual reservoir.